NemesLaszlo/angular-resize-event/README.md

 ## Important

 Forked from: https://github.com/vdolek/angular-resize-event.
-The last original version is not supported by angular 16 and 17.
+The last original version is not supported by angular 16, 17, 18 and so on.

 Thanks to: https://github.com/vdolek, https://github.com/dereekb, and all contributors.